quiltedhills/htfc3-kubejs_patches/README.md

 • Made vanilla cat summons craftable ! <br/>
 • Set ground for creating custom ponder scenes (see the hardrock category in Create's ponder index!) <br/>
 • Added lots of tooltips and info tabs for many items <br/>
+• Changed snow melting speed to be like five times faster (please let us know if this should be adjusted) <br/>
+• Made automatic backups also save FTB Chunks map and waypoint data <br/>
+• Terror birds can now spawn in badlands <br/>

 ### Balancing:
 • Greatly reduced the fluid capacity of Small Vessels (3000mb -> 1200mb) <br/>